liflab/cornipickle-android-probe/README.md

 ### Built-in Examples

-Cornipickle contains a few examples.
+Cornipickle contains a few examples for testing ui guidelines.
 You can try these examples by starting the server and launching the app but you must set the address of the server in  [values.xml](https://bitbucket.org/chafdev/cornipickle-sonde-mobile/src/fff2094c47e07d12bce9069bf10eeabb7fe7f37e/Sonde/app/src/main/res/values/strings.xml?at=master&fileviewer=file-view-default).